Whether you visit the plains or the mountains, there is no denying that Colorado is one beautiful state.

 Visitors can tour the Hotel Colorado where Teddy Roosevelt often stayed and which he called the “Western Whitehouse.”
 Here, visitors will find the nation’s only mountain-top amusement park that features, among other rides, a swing that dangles over a sheer canyon wall and the Alpine Coaster where visitors race at white-knuckled speed down the mountainside.

-Glenwood Springs is home to many festivals and, in September, a thirty-minute drive brings visitor to Snowmass for the Hot Air Balloon and Wine Festivals.
+Glenwood Springs is home to many festivals and, in September, a thirty-minute drive brings visitors to Snowmass for the Hot Air Balloon and Wine Festivals.

 Back in Glenwood Springs, there is a hot springs spa to relax visitors after a day of hiking the many trails in the area and a river to fish before making their way back “home” to their RV, making this park perfect for RVers of all ages.

 Visiting Rocky Mountain National Park allows visitors to begin at Estes Park and drive the highest “continuous paved road” in the US through forests and even tundra.
-At the other end is the gorgeous mountain town Grand Lake and the jaunt can be done in jut a few hours.
+At the other end is the gorgeous mountain town of Grand Lake and the jaunt can be done in just a few hours.